hjkgrp/starter-hugo-research-group/content/post/2012-03-20-visualizing-trajectories-pymol/index.md

 ---
-title: Visualizing trajectories with PyMOL
+title: "Visualizing trajectories with PyMOL"
 subtitle:

 # Summary for listings and search engines